fetchai/jenesis/docs/add-profile.md

 [profile.my_second_profile.contracts]
 ```
-If there are existing contracts in your project, all of them will be added to the new profile.

 Currently available network configurations are `fetchai-testnet`, `fetchai-mainnet`, and `fetchai-localnode`, but Jenesis is easily configurable for other networks by directly editing the `jenesis.toml` file.